deatiger/fetchGoogleSearchResult/README.md

 Search by using specified keywords on Google Search Engine.

 # Dependency
-Python 3.6.7 on Google Colaboratory
+Python 3.6.7 on Google Colaboratory.
 Use default libraries installed on Google Colaboratory.

 # Setup and Usage